phoepsilonix/Manjaro-jp/artifacts/README.en.md

 [Ubuntu]: https://ubuntu.com/download/desktop
 [Ubuntu flavours]: https://ubuntu.com/desktop/flavours

+2. If the installer crashes during manual partitioning.
+try selecting "Coexistence with other OS" or "Replace partition" before choosing manual partitioning.
+By selecting "Coexistence with other OS" or "Replace partition" first, you can complete the collection of partition information.
+After that, selecting manual partitioning will make it easier to avoid crashes.

-2. If the installer screen disappears during installation
+3. If the installer screen disappears during installation
 In many cases, it can be avoided by setting the swap partition manually.
 If the swap partition is /dev/sdX, try to manually enable swap with the following command.
 ```bash